-Big wave surfers Jeff Rowley, Greg Long, Shaun Walsh and Albee Layer have paddled-in to gigantic 15 metre (50 foot) plus waves at Peahi "Jaws" and cement paddling in as the new frontier in big wave surfing.
+Big wave surfers Jeff Rowley, Greg Long, Shaun Walsh, and Albee Layer have paddled into gigantic 15-meter (50-foot) plus waves at Peahi "Jaws" and cement paddling in as the new frontier in big wave surfing.

-"Everything I have worked hard and trained for all my life helped me pull off a ride like this”.
-Rowley specialises in Breath Enhancement Training to maximise time underwater without oxygen and maintain calm in extreme situations.
+"Everything I have worked hard and trained for all my life helped me pull off a ride like this."
+Rowley specializes in breath enhancement training to maximize underwater time without oxygen and maintain calm in extreme situations.

-Rowley's special 10'2'' (3 metre) Channel Islands surfboard designed for monster waves, was dubbed by fellow surfers as the 'Magic Carpet'.
+Rowley's special 10'2'' (3 meters) Channel Islands surfboard, designed for monster waves, was dubbed by fellow surfers as the "Magic Carpet."

 "My board has been hammered by waves and rocks, but I trust it with my life."